 - You don’t always have to lunge angrily at wasps and bees with a rolled-up newspaper.
 They’re natural predators and love to gorge on any passing pests, so embrace them and encourage them to set up home in your garden as the miraculous winged wonders they are.

 So there you have it – a few tried and tested ways of combating those unwanted garden intruders.

-Avoiding chemical pesticides with the use of natural substitutes will help your garden grow well, and more importantly, safely for you and for the environment as a whole.
+Avoiding chemical pesticides using natural substitutes will help your garden grow well and, more importantly, safely for you and the environment as a whole.